 — IG @KPholla12 (@KPSWORLD) May 3, 2019

-The album, Beauty Marks, will feature all five of the already rolled out singles, including her most recent love notes “Greatest Love” and “Thinkin Bout You,” which leans towards a more pop element that Ciara has eagerly delved into.
+The album, Beauty Marks, will feature all five of the already rolled out singles, including her most recent love notes “Greatest Love” and “Thinkin Bout You,” which lean towards a more pop element that Ciara has eagerly delved into.

-Her latest single “Thinkin Bout You” has been bubbling since its March release and building much anticipation for the new album.
-It’s her second highest viewed video of this era on YouTube with more than 14 million views.
+Her latest single, “Thinkin Bout You,” has been bubbling since its March release and building much anticipation for the new album.
+It’s her second-highest viewed video of this era on YouTube, with more than 14 million views.

-Noticeably considered the next big hit for Ciara, she debuted the continuously growing single at the 2019 Billboard Music Awards, tributing Janet Jackson in the process with a series of seductive dance shots.
+Noticeably considered the next big hit for Ciara, she debuted the continuously growing single at the 2019 Billboard Music Awards, tributing Janet Jackson with a series of seductive dance shots.
 Her 14-year-return since showing off her Goodies at the 2005 ceremony, had music stars Taylor Swift and Jennifer Hudson singing along to the disco-tinged groove while she rocked the house.

 Since her electrifying show at the recent BBMAs, “Thinkin Bout You” has cracked the top 50 on mainstream pop radio, indicating the alluring appeal it holds for summer madness.

 According to Ciara, Beauty Marks will have “something on there for every mood.”
 When discussing what to expect on the BBMAs red carpet, she shared, “I don’t slow it down too much on this album.
 I want to kind of keep a tempo going but there’s something on there for every mood and everyone.”

 An exciting discovery on the album’s track listing is track six, “Girl Gang” with Kelly Rowland.
 The two friends have taken a hiatus from the limelight since their last albums but this pairing will undoubtedly excite their large fanbases, likely to become a fan-favorite record.